 That position is reserved to Venus where its active volcanic activity and other factors make the average temperature 863 º F (462 º C).

 So, we’ve seen that proximity to the Sun does not result in warmer temperatures.
-Atmospheric conditions are also key in understanding planetary temperatures.
+Atmospheric conditions are also key to understanding planetary temperatures.